nuspell/misc-nuspell/packaging/deb/README.md

     * 10 Buster on amd64 (x86_64) (3.0.0 / 4.0.0)
 * Raspbian
     * 10 Buster on armhf (armv7l) (3.0.0 / 4.0.0)

-## PPA

-For uploading Ubuntu source packages to the PPA on Launchpad, install `dput` and then run:

-    ./submit-launchpad.sh

-In case the dput lintian rejects a too new or too old Standards-Version, build and submit from a (virtual) system for that specific distribution release.